thu-ml/SageAttention/README.md

 For a stable version, please use the branch of [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) branch.

 ## Project Updates
+- **News** [2025-01-28]: SageAttention is available on Hopper GPUs (H100, H800, H20)!
+It matches the speed of FlashAttention3-FP8 but offers much better accuracy!
 - **News** [2024-12-20]: Update the [SageAttention2 Paper](https://arxiv.org/abs/2411.10958).
 - **News** [2024-12-20]: We are excited to announce the release of SageAttention 2.0.1 Beta!
 In this version, we introduce a new feature: per-thread quantization, which offers finer granularity while maintaining hardware efficiency.
 - **News** [2024-11-21]: SageAttention 2.0.0 beta is released!
 Now SageAttention has measured speedup on L20, L40, A100, A800, and A6000 other than RTX3090 and RTX4090.